freshollie/monkeyboard-radio-android/README.md

 - [SnappySmoothScroller](https://github.com/nshmura/SnappySmoothScroller)
 - [CircularProgressView](https://github.com/rahatarmanahmed/CircularProgressView)

 ## Contributing

-If you wish to make a fix, fork this project commit and then make a pull request describing the fix in detail.
+If you wish to make a fix, fork this project, commit, and make a pull request describing the fix in detail.

 If you wish to report a bug, create an issue and I will look into it.